breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

     done(null, false, {message: "Your login details are not valid.
 Please try again."})
     ```

-This activates the failure redirect in passport.authenticate(), leading the user to a new webpage with an error.
-As well, if failure redirect is true, the message "Your login details are not valid.
+This activates the failureRedirect in passport.authenticate(), leading the user to a new webpage ("/fail") with an error.
+As well, if failureMessage is true, the message "Your login details are not valid.
 Please try again." will be saved in req.session.messages.

 ## Verify Successful Authentication

 To see if your passport.authenticate was successful or not, you can inspect the webpage.

-&nbsp;&nbsp;&nbsp;&nbsp;1.To complete this task go to the Storage tab at the top of the browser.
+&nbsp;&nbsp;&nbsp;&nbsp;1.If you are on Mac, go to the Storage tab at the top of the browser.
+If you are on PC, right-click to Inspect the webpage, and then go to the Storage tab.

 &nbsp;&nbsp;&nbsp;&nbsp;2.Click on Cookies.